HardikDudeja/AI-augmented-email-auditor/README.md

     The backend server should start on `http://localhost:3000`.
 You'll see a message like "Backend server running on [http://0.0.0.0:3000](https://www.google.com/search?q=http://0.0.0.0:3000)" or similar in your terminal.

-      * **Health Check:** You can verify the backend is running by visiting `http://localhost:3000/api/health` in your browser.
-You should see a success message.

 ### 2\.
 Run the Frontend Dashboard